michael-sumner/go-make-things/content/events/human-side-of-dev.md

 ---
-title: Welcome, {{ replace .TranslationBaseName "-" " " | humanize }} listeners!
+title: Welcome, Human Side of Dev listeners!
-date: {{ .Date }}
+date: 2023-03-10T10:23:40-05:00
 draft: false
-aliases: [""]
+aliases: ["/humansideofdev/"]
 ---

-Thanks for listening to me chat with the team about JavaScript, the modern web, switching careers, ADHD, and more!
+Thanks for listening to me chat with the Lindasy about JavaScript, the modern web, switching careers, ADHD, and more!

 I've put together a _ton_ of resources to help you dig deeper into building simpler, more resilient web experiences.